-The good news is that if you follow preventative measures, skin cancer is more unlikely.
+The good news is that if you follow the above preventative measures, developing skin cancer is less likely.
 If you do end up needing a mole or mark removed, surgery is quick and simple.
 Several different surgical and non-surgical options exist depending on the location and type of mole.

 Chemotherapy, radiotherapy, photodynamic therapy, and immunotherapy are usually only used in very serious instances, occurring typically with advanced melanomas.
 Even if the news isn’t good, there are definitely options you can explore with our team of board-certified dermatologists.